-Total net loans at December 31, 2021 were \$1.246 billion, up \$53.0 million or 4% from the prior year-end.
-Our primary lending emphasis continued to be multifamily mortgage loans, which comprised 88% of our loan portfolio at December 31, 2021.
-The weighted-average yield on the loan portfolio was 3.92% for 2021 and 4.08% for 2020.
-Increased marketing and origination efforts along with strategic pricing enable us to achieve our growth objectives and disciplined credit culture.
-The execution of this growth plan was essential to mitigate the compression of net interest margin and meet our profitability goal.
+Total net loans at December 31, 2022 were \$1.251 billion, up \$5.0 million from the prior year-end.
+Our primary lending emphasis continued to be multifamily mortgage loans, which comprised 88% of our loan portfolio at December 31, 2022.
+The weighted-average yield on the loan portfolio was 3.95% for 2022 and 3.92% for 2021.
+The dramatic increase in market rates during 2022 resulted in a significant decrease in loan demand.
+Competition for quality loans was intense and while we increased our efforts we still fell short of our goals for growth in the loan portfolio.
+We did see a positive trend in the 4th quarter and are redoubling our efforts to increase loan portfolio growth in 2023.